 Meeting and event attendee limits will follow the guidelines established by the College and local and state public health.
-Size limits as of June 2020 are ten for indoor and 25 for outdoor events and will change as guidance evolves.
+Size limits as of July 6, 2020 are 100 for indoor and 175 for outdoor events and will change as guidance evolves.
 Again, note these numbers still require the appropriate physical distancing and most rooms on campus will not allow for the maximum numbers listed here.

 We will focus on providing virtual, online experiences for students.
 We'll work with all groups to first explore the option of hosting meetings and/or events online in order to minimize risk.

 We are closing the campus to off-campus/community groups who wish to use our common spaces such as the Ballroom, Whalen Gymnasium, Student Life Center, Vallecito Room, and all other spaces through the Fall semester.
 (Community Concert Hall is not hosting events or concerts through December 31, 2020.)

 * Note: Classes and dining are considered essential responsibilities and may operate outside the restrictions above with approval from the College.

 Will there be an in-person Orientation?

 Yes.
 Orientation for new students will have both online and in-person elements.
 The in-person Orientation will be held on Sunday, August 23.
 Orientation for family members of new students will be offered in an online format only.
 Find out more about Orientation.

 How will the new calendar impact my Peak Experience?

 Peak Experience dates have shifted with the new calendar.
 Find our more about Peak Experience.